Billinge, Merseyside

-Billinge is a village within the Metropolitan Borough of St Helens, Merseyside, England.
-It forms the larger part of the civil parish of Billinge Chapel End.
+Billinge is a village within the Metropolitan Borough of Wigan, Greater Manchester, England and St Helens, Merseyside, England.
+It is split into Billinge Higher End which is the Wigan part and the Billinge Chapel End which is St Helens.

 At the United Kingdom Census 2001, it had a population of 6,554.

 Within the boundaries of the historic county of Lancashire, Billinge is located by road approximately 4.5 miles (7.2 km) southwest of Wigan (town centre) and 3.7 miles (5.9 km) northeast of St Helens (town centre).

 History

 Etymology

-Name Billinge like other similarly named settlements in North-West England comes from the name of the founding clan, Billingas, known to be the ruling clan of the Warini tribe (Werns) originating in todays Mecklenburg in Germany, closely tied to western Slavic tribes (Wends) from the area.
+The name Billinge like other similarly named settlements in North-West England comes from the name of the founding clan, Billingas, known to be the ruling clan of the Warini tribe (Werns) originating in today's Mecklenburg in Germany, closely tied to western Slavic tribes (Wends) from the area.
 Billinge dialect up until recent times well retained Anglo Saxon ancient words of deeply indo-european origin tied to words instantly recognisable to Slavic speakers.
 This also helps explain names such as Warrington (Warini town, see Varangians) and Wigan with Slavic ties dating back to 550 AD.

 Earlier, due to pseudo etymology, the name Billinge was theorised to mean "(place at the) pointed hill", from Old English billa "ridge, bill of sword" and -ing "place at/people of the".
 The name was recorded as Bylnge in 1252.